-The chess video above shows you the most common first chess moves.
-Study them and avoid making other inferior moves.
+Avoid making inferior pawn moves.
 For example, never play the edge pawns in the beginning as they have no influence on the center squares and do not help to get your pieces (Knights and Bishops) out.

 I will show you first some fundamental endgames that you should know.
 When you reach the endgame you need some basic understanding about how the king moves, without getting confused by too many pieces on the board.